-1. IVF promotes the discarding of “extra” human embryos – or developing humans, in layman’s terms.
+- IVF promotes the discarding of “extra” human embryos – or developing humans.

 IVF usually entails the creation of multiple human embryos to ensure a greater chance of successful implantation.
-These human embryos are then screened for genetic disorders, handicaps and sometimes even a particular gender.
+These human embryos are then screened for genetic disorders, handicaps, and sometimes they are even screened for gender.
 The “undesirable” embryos are discarded.
 Normally, an IVF practitioner transfers around four of the selected embryos into a woman’s uterus.
-If more than one (or two) successfully implant, a physician will selectively abort (kill) the remaining embryos (Nadya “Octomom” Suleman refused this “embryonic discarding”, resulting in her delivering octuplets).
+If more than one (or two) successfully implant, a physician will selectively abort (kill) the remaining embryos (Nadya “Octomom” Suleman refused this “embryonic discarding”, resulting in the delivery of octuplets).
 This selective mentality leads to the death of little humans based on their gender, physical and mental handicaps, and how many exist simultaneously.
 This segues into the second point:

-The “Octomom” was referenced above, who refused to allow her IVF practitioner to discard of “extra” fertilized embryos selectively.
-Kate Gosselin of Jon and Kate Plus 8 fame had a similar situation, and, thankfully, both mothers refused to kill any of their children, thus bearing octuplets and sextuplets, respectively.
-Suleman and Gosselin by no means followed the status quo when it came to multiple implantations resulting in IFV.
-All too often, the unchosen embryos are destroyed, thrown out, or washed down the sink.
-Additionally, a mother pregnant with multiple children is naturally put in the category of high-risk pregnancy.
-Therefore, even if a pro-life woman refusing selective abortion carries all IVF-created children, this unnaturally creates a dangerous situation for herself and her babies.
+Nadya Suleman, referenced above, refused to allow her IVF practitioner to discard of “extra” fertilized embryos selectively.
+Kate Gosselin of the 2000s TV show, Jon and Kate Plus 8, had a similar situation.
+Thankfully, both mothers refused to kill any of their children, thus bearing octuplets and sextuplets, respectively.
+Suleman and Gosselin by no means followed the status quo when it came to multiple implantations resulting in IVF.
+All too often, the unchosen embryos are destroyed.
+Additionally, a mother pregnant with multiple children is automatically put in the category of high-risk pregnancy.
+Therefore, even if a pro-life woman refuses selective abortion and carries all IVF-created children, she and her babies will be in an unnaturally dangerous situation.

-With all this in mind, the pro-life movement does not want to stamp out any hope for couples struggling to conceive.
-As always, all people – born or pre-born – deserve respect, dignity and love.
+With all this in mind, the pro-life movement is not out to squash any hope for couples struggling to conceive.
+As always, all people, born or preborn, deserve respect, dignity and love.